 Philip has been published in the Journal of Research on Christian Education, The Journal for the International Society for Educational Planning, and in The Journal for Christian Educators.
 He has taught for several years as an adjunct professor in the graduate education program at Bob Jones University as well as in the doctoral program at Liberty University, where he also serves as a Research Consultant and dissertation chair.
-Philip has been a presenter at the Great Lakes Christian Educators’ Convention, the Michigan Association of Christian Schools Educator Convention, and has also produced a Christian school spring convention called BOOST in his region of the state.
+Philip has presented at multiple Christian educator conventions, including the Great Lakes Christian Educators’ Convention and the Michigan Association of Christian Schools Educator Convention.
+Phil was also the producer of a Christian school spring convention called BOOST in his region of the state.

-The goal of this website is to build a resource for improving Christian education, church ministry, and family.
+The goal of this website is to build a resource for improving Christian education and church ministry.
 Your use of any included materials is welcome as long as attribution is given to the author.